 Watch the 2022/23 Champions League from abroad with a VPN

 Even if you have subscribed to the relevant 2022/23 Champions League rights holders, you won't be able to use them when outside your own country.
 The service will know your location based on your IP address, and will automatically block your access.

 A Virtual Private Network (VPN) helps you get around this obstacle.
 A VPN creates a private connection between your device and the internet, such that the servers and services you’re accessing aren’t aware of what you’re doing.
 All the information passing back and forth is entirely encrypted.

 There are many VPN providers out there, with some more reliable and safe than others.
-As a rule, we’d suggest a paid-for service such as ExpressVPN (opens in new tab) which offers a 100 per cent risk-free money back guarantee.
-If you're not happy with the service any time within the first 30-days, then you can cancel with no penalties at all.
+As a rule, we’d suggest a paid-for service such as ExpressVPN (opens in new tab) which offers a 100 percent risk-free money-back guarantee.
+If you're not happy with the service at any time within the first 30 days, then you can cancel with no penalties at all.

 Try ExpressVPN risk-free for 30 days

 (opens in new tab)ExpressVPN offers a 30-day money back guarantee with its VPN service.
 You can use it to watch on your mobile, tablet, laptop, TV, games console and more.
 There's 24/7 customer support and three months free when you sign-up.
 Try it – it's easier than you think.

 1. Install the VPN of your choice.
 ExpressVPN (opens in new tab) is the one we recommend.